-Smith best operates facing up to the basket.
-He can take big guys off the dribble — using a pump fake to get his defender off balance — and pull up for a jumper or attack the rim.
-He'll draw his defender out which opens up cutting lanes for teammates.
-Smith shows a keen ability to find them.
+Here's what I saw when I evaluated Smith in high school: He operates best when facing up to the basket.
+He can take big guys off the dribble -- using a pump fake to get his defender off balance -- and pull up for a jumper or attack the rim.
+He'll draw his defender out which opens up cutting lanes for teammates, and he shows a keen ability to find them.
 Put a smaller guy on him and he'll move down to the post.
-On the block, he’s not as comfortable, but he has a knack for drawing fouls.

-From the outside, Smith has a reliable jumper and spatial awareness.
-He's best shooting off the catch from outside but has the ability to shoot off the dribble from mid-range.
-From the triple-threat position, the five-star uses jabs and fakes to size up defenders before rising up.
-His shot has great touch.
+From the outside, Smith has a silky smooth jumper and spatial awareness.
+He's best shooting off the catch from outside but has the ability to shoot off the dribble, too.
+His shooting is which is the main reason he's so attractive to NBA teams.
+From the triple-threat position, he uses jabs and fakes to size up defenders before rising up.
+He has great touch on his shot.

-LSU will always have a place in his heart because of his father.
+Despite playing for a SEC rival, LSU will always have a place in Smith's heart because of his father.
 Jabari Smith Sr. played 61 games for the Tigers from 1998-2000, averaging 12.6 points and 8.2 rebounds per game.
 The Sacramento Kings selected him in the second round of the 2000 NBA Draft and he played for five seasons in the NBA with the Kings, Philadelphia 76ers and New Jersey Nets.
 He then played professionally overseas in Spain, Turkey, Iran and Puerto Rico.

-"Huge impact, huge impact," Smith told 247Sports about his father.
-“He grew up without a dad so he tells me stuff that he couldn't learn as a kid.
+"Huge impact, huge impact," Smith told 247Sports about his father in 2018.
+"He grew up without a dad so he tells me stuff that he couldn't learn as a kid.
 He grew up off of pure talent not of learning how to work and so he's just been telling me how to go about it and everything."

 This post was originally published on October 10, 2020 before updating.